-Ctrl+J is the newline shortcut in Codex CLI's TUI
+Ctrl+M is the newline shortcut in Codex CLI's TUI

 Ctrl+J is the ASCII control character for line feed (\n).
 Many terminal TUI libraries interpret it as "insert newline" rather than "submit," which is exactly what Codex CLI's input component does.
+Unfortunately, in the recent version they changed to Ctrl+M instead.

 Shift+Enter looks like the right key (it works in browser-based chat UIs), but whether it inserts a newline or submits depends entirely on how the TUI library handles raw key events — and Codex CLI's library doesn't treat it as a newline.